Coupling between magnetism and band structure in a 2D semiconductor

 \textbf{Tunneling spectroscopy and its interpretation}

-To investigate the coupling between the electronic structure of CrPS$_4$ and magnetism, we start by performing STS measurements at 78~K in the PM phase well above $T_c$ (see Fig.~\ref{CPSLHe}a,b).
+To investigate the coupling between the electronic structure of CrPS$_4$ and magnetism, we start by performing STM and STS measurements at 78~K in the paramagnetic (PM) phase well above $T_c$ (see Fig.~\ref{CPSLHe}a,b).
 For a first qualitative analysis, we amplify features in the tunneling spectra by looking at the normalized tunneling conductance $dI/dV(V)/(I/V)$.
-At 78~K a bandgap just smaller than 1.5 eV is clearly visible, superimposed on a smooth featureless background.
-Upon cooling below $T_c$, the local density of states (DOS) undergoes remarkable modifications, as shown by the tunneling spectra measured at different positions at 4.5~K (see color plot in Fig.~\ref{CPSLHe}d).
-The bandgap in the magnetic state is largely reduced (close to 1 eV), and new sharp peaks appear above and below the conduction and valence band edges.
+At 78~K, a bandgap just smaller than 1.5 eV is clearly visible, superimposed on a smooth featureless background.
+Upon cooling below $T_c$, the local density of states (DOS) undergoes remarkable modifications, as shown by the tunneling spectra measured at different positions at 4.5~K as seen in the color plot in Fig.~\ref{CPSLHe}d: the bandgap in the magnetic state is largely reduced (close to 1 eV), and new sharp peaks appear above and below the conduction and valence band edges.

-For the quantitative analysis we go back to the un-normalized tunneling conductance and fit all 60 spectra forming the color plot in Fig.~\ref{CPSLHe}d to a combination of polynomial backgrounds and Lorentzian peaks (see Fig.~\ref{analysis}a).
-We determine the bandgap as the difference between the valence band (VB) and conduction band (CB) edges energies (arrows C and D in Fig.~\ref{analysis}a), which correspond to the energies where the fitted $dI/dV(V)$ spectra drop to zero for negative and positive bias.
-The near-zero value of the CB edge indicates that the Fermi level in CrPS$_4$ is very close to the CB edge, in agreement with measurements on field-effect transistors\cite{Wu2023,Wu2023nano}.
-The values of the CB and VB edges are reported in Fig.~\ref{analysis}b together with the fitted position of the Lorentzian peaks (see arrows A, B, and E in Fig.~\ref{analysis}a).
-The robustness of the results is indicated by the small variations of all these features upon varying the location where tunneling spectra are acquired.
-Fig.~\ref{analysis}c summarizes the results, with dashed and solid lines that represent empty and filled states.
+For the quantitative analysis we go back to the un-normalized tunneling conductance, and fit it to a combination of polynomial backgrounds and functions with an appropriate line shape (either Voigt or Lorentzian, see below) to extract precise energy values of the different features detected in the measurements.
+Specifically, we determine the bandgap as the energy difference between the VB and CB edges, which correspond to the energies at which the fitted $dI/dV(V)$ spectra drop to zero at negative and positive bias, respectively.
+We also determine the positions of the different observed peaks, whose interpretation we discuss below.